northwestcoder/satori-gdpr-optout-tool/README.md

 - This is a Python Flask app.
 We have tried to keep the syntax as simple as possible for learning and template purposes.
 - This is _not_ considered production code.
 It is meant as an exploratory tool.
-- We have tested on local environments using ```python 3.11.0```
+- We have tested on local environments using ```python 3.11.0``` as well as with Docker.
 - Basic steps:
 	- Download this repository.
 	- At a command prompt run ```pip install -r requirements.txt```
-		- This attempts to install a few different python database clients, including postgres, MSSQL, Redshift, and Snowflake.
+		- This attempts to install a few different python database clients, including Postgres, MSSQL, Redshift, Athena, CockroachDB and Snowflake.
 If there are any issues, these client libraries will likely be the culprit.
-See next Docker Deployment section for a convenient method of deployment.
+See next section 'Docker Deployment' for a convenient method of deployment.
 	- Run the app: ```python main.py```
 	- The app should now be running.
 Leave the console open and running - useful debugging output will appear when you use the web app
 	- OPTIONAL: create a brand new file "satori/satori.py" and prepopulate the following values, these will override the web form at all times.
 Useful for testing or for permanently assigning your various credentials.